 ABHC’s Food Access team assesses and addresses gaps in healthy food access through direct programming, network coordination, and resource connection.
-We operate the Brighton Farmers Market, a CSA/Farm Share Program, the Allston-Brighton Food Delivery Network Program.
 We streamline information from neighborhood, city, and statewide partners to create accessible tools and increase access.

 Since 2016, the Brighton Farmers Market has offered locally grown produce, fresh fish, sustainable meats, and specialty foods.

-A farm share or CSA (Community Supported Agriculture), is a membership program for residents who pick up a box of fresh, locally grown fruits and vegetables from a Massachusetts farmer twice each month at a neighborhood location.
-The farm delivers the boxes of produce, which are pre-selected and based on what’s growing and available that week.
-The size of a share varies throughout the season, becoming more robust and varied as the season progresses.
+A Farm Share, also known as CSA (Community Supported Agriculture) is a box of fresh, locally grown fruits and vegetables from a Massachusetts farmer.
+The produce is pre-selected by the farm and based on what’s growing and available the week of a farm share pick up.
+The size of a share varies throughout the season, starting out lighter at the beginning with more leafy greens and becoming more robust and varied as the season progresses.

-To join the farm share program, please email ABHC’s Food Access Coordinator, Jessi, at email@example.com.
+To learn more or join the farm share program, please email ABHC’s Food Access Coordinator, Jessi at email@example.com.

 Food Delivery Network Program

-ABHC has been a leader in connecting community-based organizations with one another to increase expanded food access in the Allston Brighton area.
-We do this to help reduce program overlaps in the neighborhood and focus on filling food gaps as a collaborative network.
-We host several food access neighborhood check-in calls throughout the year to engage with our network and residents on ways we collectively can improve food equity in the Allston-Brighton area.
+ABHC is a leader in connecting community based organizations with one another to increase expanded food access in the Allston Brighton area.
+This helps reduce program overlaps in the neighborhood and focus on filling food gaps as a collaborative network.
+We host several food access neighborhood check in calls throughout the year to engage with our network and residents on ways we collectively can improve food equity in the neighborhood.

-If you are interested in getting involved in our Food Access meetings, email ABHC’s Food Access Coordinator, Jessi, at firstname.lastname@example.org.
+If you are interested in getting involved in our Food Access efforts email ABHC’s Food Access Coordinator, Jessi, at firstname.lastname@example.org.